-The service will soon be provided within a purpose-built youth refuge consisting of three separate buildings:
+The service is being provided within a purpose-built youth refuge consisting of three separate buildings:

 - 8-bed communal living building

-- 2-bedroom unit for young people and their children/families
+- 2-bedroom family unit for young people and their children

 The design is based on leading specialist youth-focused practice.

 What does the refuge offer?

 Service delivery is based on the enhanced youth refuge model aiming to improve outcomes for young people as a part of a homelessness prevention approach that includes access to: